black-parrot/black-parrot/docs/eval_guide.md

 - **bp_common/** contains the interface components which connect FE, BE and ME.
 FE, BE, ME may depend on bp\_common, but not each other.
 - **ci/** contains scripts used to run Continuous Integration jobs, mostly using the same Makefile commands but with additional data collection.
 - **docs/** contains documentation, images, guides and links to document Blackparrot.
-- **docker/** contains Dockerfiles and scripts used for virtualization.
 - **external/** contains submodules corresponding to tooling that BlackParrot depends upon, such as the Verilator.
 - **tools/** contains tools needed for RTL simulation and manipulation.